ubercomrade/esdeg/README.md

 ```

-ESDEG includes three subcommands: `preparation`, `deg` and `set`.
+ESDEG includes three commands: `preparation`, `deg` and `set`.

 The first step is to prepare the database using the command `preparation`.
 This step requires motifs, which are taken from JASPAR, as well as promoters of the same length in FASTA format ([example](https://github.com/ubercomrade/esdeg/blob/main/example/hs.ensembl.promoters.fa.xz)), which are set by the user.
-The results of subcommand `preparation` is database that includes motifs search results in `.npy` format.
-This database is further used as an input for `deg` and `set` subcommands.
+The results of command `preparation` is database that includes motifs search results in `.npy` format.
+This database is further used as an input for `deg` and `set` commands.

 The next step is depending on type of input data.

-If you have comma-separated table including results of differentially expressed genes ([example](https://github.com/ubercomrade/esdeg/blob/main/example/E-GEOD-48230-query-results.csv)) you should use subcommand `deg`.
+If you have comma-separated table including results of differentially expressed genes ([example](https://github.com/ubercomrade/esdeg/blob/main/example/E-GEOD-48230-query-results.csv)) you should use command `deg`.

-If you have set of genes ([example](https://github.com/ubercomrade/esdeg/blob/main/example/HALLMARK_TNFA_SIGNALING_VIA_NFKB.txt)) you should use subcommand `set`.
+If you have set of genes ([example](https://github.com/ubercomrade/esdeg/blob/main/example/HALLMARK_TNFA_SIGNALING_VIA_NFKB.txt)) you should use command `set`.

 ## Preparation

-This subcommand includes extraction motifs from Jaspar and scanning all given promoters by motifs.
+This command includes extraction motifs from Jaspar and scanning all given promoters by motifs.
 The database is calculated for a given set of promoters and motifs.
 Once the database has been calculated, it can be used to search for enriched motifs.

 _Timing 40–120 min_